ahmadyassinkhoja/computer-store-backend/README.md

 -   Remote repository is hosted on GitHub
 -   Use `npm`, not `yarn`
 -   `eslint` standards will be enforced using a modified Airbnb style guide
--   Use project structure defined below
--   **Do not** commit `node_modules` files or other sensitive information
--   **Do not** commit changes directly to the `master` branch
--   ..Commit changes via a branch named as follows:
--   ..`year-month-module-feature`
--   `year` should be a number, two digit year in which branch was created
--   `month` should be a number, two digit month in which branch was created
--   `module` should be camel case, starts with a lower case letter
--   `feature` should be sentence case, starts with upper case letter
--   If the feature is not for a single module then use `general`
--   Examples are `18-11-accounting-Add Account graphQL type` or `19-01-general-Add User graphQL type`

 ### Visual Studio Code